BISQUE (b) Sounding tiles

 When tiles have been cut to a special size or for a border, I do not test them, as the sound changes and I assume that with the pressure used by the cutting machine, they would have broken if they were cracked.

-Sounding Tiles: balance it on top of the fingers of your left hand and tap in different places, with the first knuckle of your right hand.
+Sounding Tiles: balance it on top of the fingers of one hand and tap in different places, with the first knuckle of your other hand.

 Remember: If the resulting sound has a high tone, this means that the tile is not broken.
 If the sound is flat, it means that the tile is cracked and should not be used.